Waalre: Population centres

-Waalre is the so-called Groenfontein (Green fountain).
-This stems from its civic policy to provide a diverse tree population in streets and lanes.
+Waalre is often called the Groenfontein (Green fountain) due to its civic policy of providing a variety of trees in its streets.

 Waalre is considered one of the richest villages in the Netherlands due to the numerous millionaires living there.
 It was voted 7th best Dutch municipality to live in, according to a 2010 Elsevier research.
 The municipality is surrounded by woods, fields, and lakes.
 The nearest city is Eindhoven, which is situated on the other side of the A67 motorway.

 The spoken language is Kempenlands (an East Brabantian dialect, which is very similar to colloquial Dutch).

 Town council

-The current town council was elected at the 2014 local elections.
+The current town council was elected at the 2022 local elections.

-Waalre Town Hall
+Waalre town hall

 In July 2012 the town hall of Waalre was destroyed by a fire that resulted from two cars driving into the building from opposite ends at night.